WriteCodeEveryday/activescratcher/README.md

 \* freeze frame \*

-Yep.
-Someone (or someones) forgot to add seed data to your database.
+Someone forgot to add seed data to your project.
 In effect, you now have to add and link models together.

 Insert ActiveScratcher (because we scratch the shit out of ActiveRecord).